sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan.md

 ### Modify Parameterization

-For related workflows specifying variables, the values can be modified.
-When used with bulk operations all Orders will carry the same values for variables.
+For related Workflows specifying variables, the values can be modified.
+When used with bulk operations, all Orders will carry the same values for variables.

 - **Modify Variable**:
   - If the Workflow specifies variables without default values, then the Order has to specify related values.
   - If the Workflow specifies variables with default values, then their specification from an Order is optional.

-A position can be specified if Orders should not start from the first node in the Workflow.
+A position can be specified if Orders should not start from the first node in the Workflow but from a later node.

-- **Block Position**: For Workflows holding block instructions such as *Try/Catch*, *ResourceLock*, *Fork/Join* the related instruction can be selected.
+- **Block Position**: For Workflows holding block instructions such as *Try/Catch*, *Resource Lock*, *Fork/Join*, the related instruction can be selected.
-- **Start Position**: If no Start Position is specified, then the Order will start from the first node.
+- **Start Position**: If no *Start Position* is specified, then the Order will start from the first node in the Workflow or *Block Position*
-  - If no Block Position is specified, then any top-level instruction in the Workflow can be selected from which the Order will start.
+  - If no *Block Position* is specified, then any top-level instruction in the Workflow can be selected from which the Order will start.
-  - If a Block Position is specified, then the Start Position is a same-level node inside the block.
+  - If a *Block Position* is specified, then the Start Position is a same-level node inside the block.
 - **End Positions**
-  - If no Block Position is specified, then any top-level instruction in the Workflow can be selected before which the Order will terminate.
+  - If no *Block Position* is specified, then any top-level instruction in the Workflow can be selected before which the Order will terminate.
-  - If a Block Position is specified, then any same-level node inside the block can be specified before which the Order will terminate.
+  - If a *Block Position* is specified, then any same-level node inside the block can be specified before which the Order will terminate.
-  - More than one End Position can be specified.
+  - More than one *End Position* can be specified.

 ### Modify Priority